Witiko/scm-at-arqmath3/paper/main.md

 outperformed standard sparse retrieval techniques on semantic text similarity [@charlet2017simbow], text classification [@novotny2020text], and machine translation evaluation [@stefanik2021regemt] tasks.
-The soft vector space has been used for math information retrieval in the ARQMath-1 and 2 shared task evaluations [@novotny2020three; @novotny2021ensembling].
+The soft vector space has been used for math information retrieval in the ARQMath-1 and 2 labs [@novotny2020three; @novotny2021ensembling].
 However, it has not been properly compared to sparse retrieval baselines.
 Furthermore, the soft vector space model makes it possible to use different representations of math, different notions of similarity between key words and symbols, and different ways to combine text and math.
 However, neither of these possibilities has been previously explored.

 In our work, we aim to answer the following four research questions: